 Laser Hair Removal is a very popular method of permanent hair reduction with women and increasingly with men.
-Shaving and waxing takes up so much of our time and end up costing a lot more than Laser Hair Removal in long run - read our blog comparing costs.
+Shaving and waxing takes up so much of our time and end up costing a lot more than Laser Hair Removal in long run.

 Here is our guide to 10 Things You Need To Know About Laser Hair Removal before you embark on your treatment journey:

 1. Ask lots of questions, including ones about the machine and lasers used